 This course will introduce students to the health care occupations.
-The focus will be on exports that require two years of collection for focus will be on careers that require two years or less of education for certification or licensure.
+The focus will be on careers that require two years or less of education for certification or licensure.
 Some of the careers this course will explore include Certified Nursing Assistant (CNA), Licensed Vocational Nurse (LVN), Dental Assistant, Registered Nurse (RN), and Emergency Medical Technician (EMT).

-ASL - Insights into the Deaf Community
+ASL - Insights into the Deaf Community 0 Units